Resources for Authors

 Production may take longer for works with complex production requirements.
 The shortest possible total turnaround time (assuming peer reviewers produce their review in a matter of days, request no or very limited revisions, the manuscript is impeccably written and edited, and the author approves the digital proofs in a few days) would be around 4 months from full manuscript submission.
 A more typical total turnaround time is 6-8 months.

-We believe that a publisher can play an important role in enhancing a book’s impact in academic communities and beyond.
+We believe that a publisher plays an important role in enhancing a book’s impact in academic communities and beyond.
 We work closely with advisory editors, academic associations, and information specialists to understand current trends and market our titles appropriately.
-Early on in the publication process, we draft, with the help of authors, individual marketing plans for each of our titles.
-As part of our marketing efforts we do the following: design marketing materials (cover jacket, flyers, catalogs), procure endorsements, comprehensively index your work so it finds its way on several ordering platforms and to our distributors and resellers, support any launch events, send announcements to relevant academic associations, seek reviews in academic journals and in major book review outlets and send inspection copies to academics who are likely to adopt it as a course text.
+Early on in the publication process, we draft, with the help of the authors, individual marketing plans for each of our titles.
+As part of our marketing efforts we do the following: design marketing materials (cover jacket, flyers, catalogs), procure endorsements, comprehensively index your work so it finds its way on several ordering platforms and to our distributors and resellers, support any launch events with flyers and copies at discount, send announcements to relevant academic associations, seek reviews in academic journals and in major book review outlets and send inspection copies to academics who are likely to adopt it as a course text.

-We exploit synergies in our list to get your book noticed.
-Your book would be included in our catalog, print copies of which are sent to thousands of academic libraries, booksellers and conferences in the US and Europe, as well as in other select markets.
-We work with academic associations in targeted mailshots designed to reach many of the most closely interested scholars.
+We do everything within our control to get your book noticed.
+Your book would be included in our catalog, print copies of which are sent to thousands of academic libraries, booksellers and conferences in the US and Europe, as well as to other select markets.
+We work with academic associations in targeted mailshots designed to reach many of the most relevant scholars.
 We also make extensive use of digital marketing tools (such as those provided by Amazon and Google) to advertise either individual titles or our entire frontlist.
-To raise your book’s visibility we use the Amazon Look Inside The Book (LITB) feature, our website uses web meta tags that ensure your book is indexed by specialized search engines such as Google Scholar and Microsoft Academic, we make sample chapter(s) of your book freely available and work with you to make complementary material (such as datasets, software or extended appendices) available through our website.
+To increase your book’s visibility we use the Amazon Look Inside The Book (LITB) feature, our website uses web meta tags that ensure your book is indexed by specialized search engines such as Google Scholar and Microsoft Academic, we make sample chapter(s) of your book freely available and we work with you to make complementary material (such as datasets, software or extended appendices) available through our website.
+Vernon Press is among the select academic publishers that are part of the YBP Approval Plan, which means that all our titles get the distinct benefits of profiling by the largest academic wholesaler globally.
 Our titles are purchased by academic libraries worldwide, as shown by holdings of our ISBNs reported in WorldCat.

 “This is a draft version of a chapter in the book [TITLE IN ITALICS] edited by [EDITORS NAMES] published in [YEAR] by Vernon Press, link: [STABLE URL ON VERNON PRESS WEBSITE]”